 One part of the effort to break the cycle of drug use and criminal recidivism has been the creation of the Drug Treatment Courts (DTCs).
-Drug Treatment Court is defined as "a special court within the legal system that emphasizes treating rather than incarcerating drug addicts."
-Canada's first Drug Treatment Court was established in Toronto, on 1 December 1998, as part of a four-year pilot project.
-It was first initiated by Justice Paul Bentley of the Ontario Court of Justice.
-According to Public Safety Canada, the Drug Treatment Court in Toronto was designed specifically to address the unique needs of non-violent offenders who abused cocaine or opiates.
-(27)
+The objective of Drug Treatment Courts is to reduce substance abuse, crime and recidivism through the rehabilitation of persons who commit crimes to support their substance dependency.
+(32) Canada's first Drug Treatment Court was established in Toronto, on 1 December 1998, as part of a four-year pilot project.
+(33) It